 Values that are central to our work

 We seek to actively listen, authentically connect and build partnerships that are mutually beneficial to improve health and health equity in the region.

-We approach population health and health equity focused data and projects with an open-mind and seek to explore new ideas that will have a sustainable impact on the region.
+We approach population health and health equity focused data and projects with an open-mind and seek to explore new ideas that will have a sustainable impact.

 We believe that southern New Jersey is a unique and valuable place to live and work.
-Our work focuses on making an impact that is inclusive, meaningful and accessible to all residents.
+Our work focuses on making an impact that is inclusive and lasting.

 At SJIPH, our values drive everything we do.
 Our logo was designed with this in mind.
 Each leaf represents a commitment to collaborative partnerships, research excellence and impact, and innovative design and thinking.
 Our work will evolve and grow but our values are central to our commitment to improve health and wellbeing for South Jersey’s citizens and communities